 Louisiana 105 - A - D - 2/2

 - A room in Louisiana Hall with one open female bed would read as follows

 Louisiana 108 - A - F - 1/2

-*The only buildings with double-suites are Cardinal Newman and Village M.
+*The only building with double-suites is Cardinal Newman.

 Contact University Housing with questions at: